kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 combined sanitized dataset consists of 1270 data points and includes model years ranging from 1971 to 2021.

-Within this analysis, we will refer to two segments of vehicles: cars and trucks.
+Within this analysis, we refer to two segments of vehicles: cars and trucks.
 The vehicle body styles in each segment are listed below.

 - **Cars**: sedans, convertibles, coupes, hatchbacks and wagons
 - **Trucks**: SUVs, pickup trucks, minivans and commercial vans